nccgroup/depthcharge/README.md

 Currently, all components have an ["unstable"] number; API-breaking changes may occur within this minor version series, if deemed to be sufficiently beneficial for the future of the project.
-Be sure to the [CHANGELOG](./CHANGELOG) for guidance on handling any API changes.
+Refer to the [CHANGELOG](./CHANGELOG) for guidance on handling any API changes.

 [Semantic versioning]: https://semver.org